 A: At the site of the first game, please have each of your players come to the registration table.
 Before they are allowed on the ice, each skater must sign the USA hockey roster they are on.
 If they are not on the roster, they are unable to compete in the tournament.
+Mites do NOT need to do this.
 Coaches do NOT need to sign.
 Manager should also check in and be provided with registration gift and check in materials for the team, as well as any pre-orders, tickets, or other specials Travel Champs may have offered.